tower-hill-school/cs/syllabus.md

 ## Curriculum

 The core curriculum is identical to that of the college.
-The AP modules include topics that are not covered in CS50 here on campus, but are essential to the AP Computer Science Principles Course.
+The AP modules include topics that are not covered on campus at Harvard - **or at Tower Hill**, but are essential to the AP Computer Science Principles Course.
 The AP modules are less programming centric and can be used wherever you see fit.

 ## CS50 Core Curriculum